Kuvelet/SQL_Purchasing_Optimization/README.md

 | P1002      | 210.89        | 2025-01-05       | 210.45         | NaN            | 212.36         | 209.78         | 210.89         |
 | P1003      | 177.12        | 2024-08-29       | 175.32         | 176.89         | 177.12         | NaN            | NaN            |

+> **Note:** This table is a representative sample and does not include all records from the actual dataset.
+Part numbers and pricing information have been modified for confidentiality.